 - Allow this to sit for a minute giving the hot potatoes time to draw the garlic oils out, then whip them together for a minute with your mixer or mash by hand.
 Add the almond flour, mix for about 30 seconds, then drizzle in your olive oil.
 Mix or mash for 1 minute and add vinegar and lemon juice.
 Give a last mix/mash and you’re ready to enjoy!

 Kiki Vagianos is The Greek Vegan!
-Kiki lives and cooks in Boston (where she’s currently buried under feet and feet of snow!).
+Kiki lives and cooks in Boston.
 She spends her free time collecting, testing and posting favorite traditional Greek recipes at The Greek Vegan website.
 She loves sharing these simple and delicious authentic dishes and helping to bring them back into kitchens throughout the Greek diaspora.
 Kali Orexi!